aczietlow/drupal-hipchat/README.txt

    to trick Drupal into thinking that it is being run as through a web browser.
 It sets HTTP_HOST and PHP_SELF, as required by Drupal.

+  If you want to run the bot as a background process, use:

+    nohup php bot_start.php ... &

 5. Your bot is now started and is trying to connect.

 6. Once your bot is connected, you can query it for more information: